chrsoo/flyway/README-OSGI.md

 * Making your bundle a Flyway fragment
 * Using the Flyway OSGI Extender

-In the future it could also be be possible integrate Flyway

-* Using a Flyway Blueprint Extension

 # Flyway Fragment
-Although people have managed to make Flyway to work by making the bundle a Flyway fragment of the Flyway fragment host, this way of integrating Flyway may cause a considerable headache when resolving various class loader issues.
-This way of integrating is deprecated in favour of using the Flyway Extender.
+By making the your bundle a fragment of the `org.flywaydb.core` package Flyway will share the classoader of the fragment and thus gain access to resources contained in your bundle.
+This means that Flyway's default classpath scanning mechanism can find your Flyway migration scripts and classes.

+Fragments do not follow the normal bundle lifecycle and may not be started using an `Bundle-Activator`.
+This means that Flyway migration scripts and service implementations need to reside in separate bundles.

+Although fragments can be made to work using the extender pattern is probably easier and offers a OSGI friendly approach to using Flyway.

 # Flyway Extender
-The Flyway Extender is a server that will scan all bundles added to the OSGI container for Flyway configurations.
+The Flyway Extender is a service that will scan all bundles added to the OSGI container for Flyway configurations.
 When a Flyway configuration is found it is matched with a Managed Service Factory configuration and the migration is executed.

 ## Usecase
 1. The `flyway-core` bundle is installed and started in the OSGI container